LeeGrobler/LeeGrobler/README.md

 # Hi, I'm Lee Grobler

 I’m a passionate frontend developer with a journey that began in 2016 as a full-stack developer.
 After exploring both sides of the stack, I found my true calling in frontend development in 2018, specializing in Vue.js and Nuxt.js.
 Since then, I've been working on numerous projects focusing on creating intuitive, responsive user interfaces.
-While Vue is my primary framework, I’ve also gained experience in Angular, React (Next.js), and various frontend tools like CSS, TypeScript, Node.js, and Express.js.
+While Vue is my primary framework, I’ve also gained experience in Angular, React (Next.js and React Native), and various frontend tools like CSS, TypeScript, Node.js, and Express.js.

 ## What I’m Currently Working On